mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ```

 Notes about the list:
 * If the searchplugin XML file is called `google.xml`, the item to add to `visibleDefaultEngines` will be only `google`, without the extension but also **respecting the case**.
-Only `searchDefault` uses the *ShortName* of the searchplugin.
+Only `searchDefault` and `searchOrder` use the *ShortName* of the searchplugin.
 * Order should reflect the actual order of searchplugins: if Google is default, and Bing 2nd, the list should start with `"google", "bing"`.
 The remaining searchplugins can be in alphabetical order.
-The actual order in the browser is currently still determined by region.properties, but at some point that file will be removed.
 * If a locale is missing from `list.json`, it will fall back to `default`, defined at the beginning of the file.

 A locale can also have regional overrides, for example: